‘We will miss him’: Tribute paid to former British and Lions rugby player Doddie Weir

 Advertisement

-Symptoms begin gradually and can include tings like weakness in a legs, slurred speech, a weak grip, muscle cramps and twitches, weight loss and even finding it harder to stop yourself crying or laughing in inappropriate situations.
+Symptoms begin gradually and can include things like weakness in the legs, slurred speech, a weak grip, muscle cramps and twitches, weight loss and even finding it harder to stop yourself crying or laughing in inappropriate situations.
 For more information on MND, visit the NHS website.